dargueso/PGWERA5WRF/README.md

 4. Create a list of the models to process.
 For example within historical and any of the variable folders: `ls -d *>list_CMIP6.txt`

-## Create monthly annual cycles and CC from CMIP6 models
+## Create monthly annual cycles and CC from CMIP6 models, interpolate to ERA5 grid and to pressure levels.

 In this section, we calculate means for every calendar months to create files with an "annual cycle" (also called "seasonal cycles").
 Then we will make the difference between future and present files for the requested periods to calculate the climate change signal (delta) for every GCM, variable and calendar month.
 We will create the corresponding netCDF files (one for each GCM and variable).
-Finally, we will interpolate these netCDF files from the original GCM grid to a common ERA5 grid ([era5_grid](era5_grid)) so that they can be merged together and added to ERA5.
+Finally, we will interpolate these netCDF files from the original GCM grid to a common ERA5 grid ([era5_grid](era5_grid)) and to ERA5 pressure levels so that they can be merged together and added to ERA5.

 Note: the common ERA5 grid is created from a sample era5 file using: